GSA/plainlanguage.gov/_pages/training/for-trainers/tips-for-starting-plain-language-program.md

 ---
-title: Tips for Starting Plain-Language Program
+title: Tips for starting a plain language program
 permalink: /training/for-trainers/tips-for-starting-plain-language-program/
 sidenav: training
 ---

 Starting a plain-language program can be challenging.
 But like most challenges, the reward will far outweigh the effort.
-The reward in this case is clear communication -- an asset for any organization.
+The reward in this case is clear communication — an asset for any organization.

+## Work with us

 [The Plain Writing Act of 2010](http://frwebgate.access.gpo.gov/cgi-bin/getdoc.cgi?dbname=111_cong_bills&docid=f:h946enr.txt.pdf) requires agencies to train their staff in plain language.
 PLAIN offers free consultation to federal agencies on how to start an internal agency plain language program.
 We have previously worked with the National Institutes of Health, U.S Citizenship and Immigration Services, and Veterans Benefits Administration (to name a few).
 These agencies now have self-run, thriving plain language programs.

-Please [contact us](../../site/contactus.cfm?subject=training) to find out more about how we can help our agency clearly communicate with the public.
+Please [contact us]({{ site.baseurl }}/contact/) to find out more about how we can help your agency clearly communicate with the public.

-#### Make it SMART: Specific, Measurable, Achievable, Realistic, and have a Timeframe.
+## Set SMART goals

+SMART goals are specific, measurable, achievable, realistic, and have a timeframe.

 - Start with a clearly defined goal, and communicate your expectations to everyone involved in the effort.
 - Implement a training program so that the entire organization is on the same page.